• Skip to primary navigation

 We’re constantly battling our blackberry hedge so the thought of planting another similar fruit isn’t exactly on the forefront of my mind.
 I have to delve into allll the fruits of summer though before the season is over so these juicy red berries have been finding their way into our kitchen over the past few weeks.

-I don’t normally have any problem scarfing fruit down but adding a touch more flavor is just fun on occasion.
+I don’t normally have any problem scarfing fruit down, but adding a touch more flavor is just fun on occasion.
 Plus, it seems impressive and fussy when it really only takes 5 minutes to prep.
 Yup, you heard me right, you can prep these raspberries with lemon zest and mint yourself in under 5 minutes.

 Here are the ingredients you need to have: Raspberries (duh), mint, lemon zest, and coconut sugar

-Picture of spoonful of coconut sugar
+Closeup of a spoonful of coconut sugar sitting on a kitchen counter top.

-Plus its the kind of desert that won’t zap your energy and leave you feeling like garbage the rest of the night.
+Plus, its the kind of desert that won’t zap your energy and leave you feeling like garbage the rest of the night.
 I’ve been really tuning in to how different food makes me feel lately and notice such a difference on the days I choose to eat food that nourishes me.
 I love the days that are full of tasty treats, but when I need to be productive and go into get sh*t done mode, eating junk just doesn’t cut it.
 Plus, something refreshing, cool and tasty after a hot 90 degree day in the sun is always welcome.
 Definitely add this one to your summer bucket list!

 Recipe